bluer222/youtubeVideoplayerEmbed/README.md

 4. load the folder using the "load unpacked" button at the top left

 ## Use:
-The extension will do its thing without interaction After a few seconds Youtube notices the player is missing and tries to insert it again so after a few seconds the player will reset but it seems like it only happens once.
+The extension will do its thing without interaction.

+After a few seconds Youtube notices the player is missing and tries to insert it again so after a few seconds the player will reset but it seems like it only happens once.